Last updated in October 2018

 Political relations between Germany and Trinidad and Tobago have traditionally been good.
 There is substantial agreement on international policy, especially within the United Nations.
 Germany supports regional integration within the Caribbean Community CARICOM, of which Trinidad and Tobago is the strongest member in economic terms.

-In the economic sector, a key factor is the long-term engagement of German companies, which have made substantial investments there (so far a total of more than EUR 4 billion), especially in large plant construction.
+In the economic sector, a key factor is the long-term engagement of German companies, which have made substantial investments there (so far a total of more than 4 Billion euros), especially in large plant construction in the petrochemical sector.
 A bilateral investment promotion and protection agreement entered into force in 2010, further improving the overall business conditions for German companies.
 A new double taxation agreement has been under negotiation since January 2014.

 Other cooperation and trade accords exist within the framework of the agreements between the European Union and the ACP (African, Caribbean, Pacific) states, and between the EU and CARIFORUM (CARICOM member states plus the Dominican Republic).
 Trinidad and Tobago, like the other countries in the region, is paying close attention to the further development of trade relations with the EU in the light of the Economic Partnership Agreement (EPA).